wildonion/stem/stemlib/README.md

 ## stemlib

-> stem neuron actor supports talking locally and remotely through jobq channel and rmq rpc.
+> it abstracts the communication using RMQ easily allows talking locally and remotely through jobq channel and RMQ RPC via neuron actors.